9 best Christmas gift ideas for people who love their smartphones

 You can download plenty of shows on the smartphone app to keep you occupied on those long-haul flights or no-signal commutes on the Underground, too.

-Three shows we'd recommend: The Good Place, Godless, and GLOW.
-That should keep you busy.
+Three shows we'd recommend: The Good Place, Over The Garden Wall, and Daredevil.

 Want to level up from the Klipsch in-ears?
-How about these true wireless Cambridge Audio Melomania 1?
+How about these snazzy Bluetooth on-ears that axe the wires, sound clear and refined while offering a degree of noise-isolation, and look very fetching in four shimmery colours?

-Compatible with all Bluetooth-toting smartphones, these tangle-free, What Hi-Fi?
-Award-winning gems offer a degree of noise isolation.
-That said, it's the 36-hour battery life and compellingly detailed sound that you'll love most.
+Compatible with all Bluetooth-toting smartphones, these AKG cans are easy to use, fold away and carry with you at all times.

 HP Sprocket portable photo printer